jorgenunezsiri/accusyn/README.txt

 README file:

 GSB is a web-based genome synteny browser created using D3.js.
-To run this project just go to the "synteny-browser" directory, and start a python server (using python 3):

-python3 -m http.server 8888
+To run this project just go to the "synteny-browser" directory, and start a webpack-dev-server (using npm): npm start

-Then, open Google Chrome browser and go to: http://localhost:8888.
+Then, open Google Chrome browser and go to: http://localhost:8080.

 After that, GSB will show in your browser and you can interact with it.